mediachain/mediachain/rfc/mediachain-rfc-2.md

 The overlay can start fully connected with a small number of bootsrap nodes, but over time relax the connectivity to an N-cut connected model.
-That is, with a suitable peer selection strategy, the network remains connected for up to N peer failures without forming a partition.
+That is, with a suitable peer selection strategy, the network can tolerate up to N peer failures without forming a partition.
 The peer identity exchange messages propagate the constituency of the network, allowing nodes to learn of all other nodes without a direct connection to each one of them.